kmsmith137/ch_frb_l1/doc/install.md

     HAVE_PNG=y
     ```

-  - The rf_pipelines package has optional dependencies on bonsai and ch_frb_io which you'll want to enable.
+  - The rf_pipelines package has the following optional dependencies which you'll want to enable.
-    There is also an optional dependency on psrfits which isn't important for CHIMEFRB.
-    Thus your Makefile.local should contain the lines
     ```
     HAVE_BONSAI=y
     HAVE_CH_FRB_IO=y
-    HAVE_PSRFITS=n
+    HAVE_SIMPULSE=y
+    HAVE_HDF5=y
+    HAVE_PNG=y
     ```
+    (There is also an optional dependency on psrfits which isn't important for CHIMEFRB.)

   - Some of the packages need to include header files from your python installation.
     This is the case if the example Makefile.locals contain lines like these: